dmitrymomot/gokit/readme_prompt.md

 ## Purpose

 Create a concise, informative README.md file that clearly explains your package's purpose, features, and usage to other developers.
-A well-structured README serves as an excellent context source for IDE AI assistants to provide accurate code suggestions.
+A well-structured README serves as an excellent context source for providing accurate code suggestions.

+**IMPORTANT: ALWAYS examine the codebase FIRST.
+ONLY document functionality that EXISTS in the code and NEVER include speculative or planned features.**

 ## README Structure Template